 Represented by literary agent Jo Bell of Bell Lomax Moreton

-> Running and Mental health
+> Running, fitness and mental health

 > Empowering women

 > Honest conversations around prevalent issues including body image, mental health awareness, and promoting physical and mental wellbeing.

 In January 2020 Rachel was awarded an Honorary Degree from the University of Hull for significant personal achievement and contribution to the discussion around mental health.